 The thought of going into anaphylactic shock can be scary.
-But you and your doctor can manage your risk, with your healthcare provider's direction and the right medication.
+But you can manage your risk, with your healthcare provider's direction and the right medication.

 - Be sure to follow your doctor's recommendations for an Anaphylaxis Action Plan

 You may also want to join the Drugs.com support groups for Anaphylaxis or Allergic Reactions to ask questions, express concerns and stay up-to-date with the latest news.
 Other areas where you can learn related information include: